-Recent announcements from HM Government have revealed their intention to address the costs of clinical and medical negligence claims against the NHS.
+Recent announcements from HM Government have revealed their intention to address the costs of medical negligence claims against the NHS.

 They intend a two pronged approach against patients claiming for medical negligence, the first component is on the introduction of a systemised portal approach to regulate the process and timescales for claims below £250,000.